The city festival Way Out West is known for having an eclectic mix of bands, and this year was certainly no exception.

 Queens of the Stone Age at Way Out West Queens of the Stone Age

-The National turned out to be surprisingly good, I especially enjoyed the live version of Conversation 16.
-I also enjoyed the trance-ish sound of Darkside before my main event for the evening: Queens of the Stone Age.
-Josh Homme and the crew entered the main stage as the sun set and did a great show.
+Time for Queens of the Stone Age.
+Josh Homme and the crew entered the stage as the sun set and did a great show as expected.
 There was a lot of songs from their album Like Clockwork, so the setlist suited me perfectly.
 Vampyre of time featuring Josh on piano was a nice touch.

 Slowdive at Way Out West Rachel Goswell, Slowdive.

-The next day offered bands such as Icona Pop, Little Dragon and Outkast.
-But they were of no concern to me as I already in my mind was awaiting Slowdive.
+The start of the next day offered bands such as Icona Pop, Little Dragon and Outkast.
+But they were of little concern to me as I already in my mind was awaiting Slowdive.
 The old shoegaze legends decided to quit way back in 1995 but aptly resurrected in January this year.
 Rachel Goswell seemed surprised and happy at the crowd’s response, she had a big smile for the entire gig and was occasionally giggling over the most devoted fans in the front row.
 I especially enjoyed Machine Gun and Souvlaki Space Station, bringing back old memories.

-Rachel Goswell has had a rough time, as she is partially deaf due to a a viral infection in 2006, as well as suffering from balance problems.
+Rachel Goswell has had a rough time, as she became partially deaf due to a viral infection in 2006, as well as suffering from balance problems.
 This led her to stop touring with Mojave 3.
 In addition her son was born with a severe condition, so I was glad to see her so happy on stage.

 Wet crowd at Way Out West Here comes the rain again.

-In the tent Elliphant made some noise and the moist heat in there made it unbearable, so I ran out and hid from the rain under a tree.
+In the large tent, Elliphant made some noise and the moist heat in there made it unbearable, so I ran out and hid from the rain under a tree.
 Some kids passed by and laughed at me in their ugly Oatly-sponsored ponchos, as they awkwardly jumped between the mud holes.
 I made sure to remember their faces so I can splash some mud on their shiny white sneakers later on.

-Chilling at Way Out West Outdoor lounge
+Chilling at Way Out West Outdoor lounge.

 Annika Norlin turned out to be great as expected, even though the bass from nearby Mos Def concert sometimes took over.
 Jens Lekman appeared as a guest on stage for two songs.